Friday, December 26, 2008

 Servings: 8

-This is a veganized version of a not-too-sweet coffee-flavored coffee cake that I make for every Christmas breakfast (I have done so for at least 30 years, and my oldest daughter carries on with the tradition, too).
+This is a veganized version of a not-too-sweet coffee-flavored coffee cake that I've been making for years (started out with a non-vegan recipe in Sunset magazine) and make for every Christmas breakfast (and my adult kids carry on with the tradition, too).
 It's delicious!

-1 tablespoon Ener-G or Orgran egg replacer powder
+1 tablespoon Ener-G or Orgran No-Egg egg replacer powder

 1/3 cup brown sugar